renovate-bot/bogdanblare-_-bogdanblare/README.md

 ## 💻: Hi, I’m @bogdanblare

-## ⭐: I'm a front-end web developer
+## ⭐: I'm a Junior Software Engineer

 - 👀 I’m interested in coding, volleyball, games and learning new things
 - 🌱 I’m finished [The Odin Project](https://www.theodinproject.com/) and working on own IT startup